This article describes how to connect Tableau to a local JSON file and set up the data source.

 After you select the sheet tab, the selected schema levels of your JSON file show under Dimensions on the Data pane.
 Each folder corresponds with the schema level you selected, and the attributes associated with that schema level are listed as children of the folder.

-For example, in the following image, Stars is a dimension under the schema level Stars rated folder, and Day is a dimension under the schema level Visits folder.
-Category is also a schema level, but because it is a list of values and not a hierarchy of data, it doesn't require its own folder, but is instead grouped under a parent folder, Example Business.
+For example, in the following image, Address is a dimension under the schema level Businesses folder.
+Categories is also a schema level, but because it is a list of values and not a hierarchy of data, it doesn't require its own folder, but is instead grouped under a parent folder.
 Note that schema levels in the Select Schema Levels dialog box do not map directly to the folder structure in the Data pane.
 Folders in the Data pane are grouped by object so that you can easily navigate to fields and still have context for where the fields come from.

 For each document, a unique index is generated and stored in the flattened representation of data.
 An index is also generated for each level in the schema.

-For example, in the image above, in addition to the Document Index (generated) entry, the Category, Stars rated, and Visits schema levels all have generated indexes.
+For example, in the image above, in addition to the Document Index (generated) entry, the Attribute and Hours schema levels all have generated indexes.

 When a hierarchical JSON file is flattened, data might be duplicated.
 To keep measures consistent with their schema levels, Tableau creates level of detail (LOD) calculations to accurately represent the data at the schema level.
 The original measures are located in the Source Measures folder and you can use them, but we recommend that you use the calculated measures.

-On the Data pane, calculated measures are labeled as =#<measure name> per <parent name>.
+On the Data pane, calculated measures are labeled as Number of <measure name> per <parent name>.

 To view the LOD calculation for a measure, follow these steps: